wandb/wandb/README.md

     <img src="https://github.com/wandb/client/raw/master/docs/screenshot.jpg?raw=true" alt="Runs screenshot" style="max-width:100%;">
 </p>

-## Cloud Usage

-[Signup](https://app.wandb.ai/login?signup=true) for an account, then run `wandb init` from the directory with your training script.
-You can checkin _wandb/settings_ to version control to enable other users on your team to share experiments.
-Run your script with `wandb run my_script.py` and all metadata will be synced to the cloud.

 ## Detailed Usage

 Framework specific and detailed usage can be found in our [documentation](http://docs.wandb.com/).